 In hot sauce

-Habanero peppers shine in homemade hot sauces.
+Fresh habanero peppers shine in homemade hot sauces.
 If you want something that is noticeably hotter than a jalapeño but not so hot that you can’t taste anything else, habaneros are your best bet.
-They have a delicious fruitiness to them that pairs especially well with tropical fruits.
-For instance, this homemade mango habanero hot sauce recipe is a delicious blend of heat and sweet.
+They have a delicious fruitiness to them that pairs especially well with tropical fruits, making them a perfect fit for Caribbean-style hot sauce recipes.
+For instance, our homemade mango habanero hot sauce recipe is a delicious blend of heat and sweet.

 Pickled for use as a fiery condiment